Phone Debt Collectors: 5 Ways to Stop Aggressive & Fake Debt Collectors

 Legitimate debt collectors know when they can call according to the Federal Trade Commission’s Telemarketing Sales Rule (TSR).
 Telemarketers (including debt collection agencies) cannot call you at an unusual or inconvenient time.
 They may call you on your cell phone or landline.
 The hours permitted by the TSR are between 8 A.M. and 9 P.M.

 Five Ways to Protect Yourself From Debt Collection Phone Scams

 If you're receiving non-stop calls from an aggressive debt collector, take the following steps to protect yourself.

 1. Verify the caller's identity and go to the source.

 2. Request a written notice.

-Request written proof of your obligation - and refuse to discuss your debt further until you've received it.
-Legitimate debt collectors are required to provide you with a written notice within five days of first contacting you, under the Fair Debt Collection Practices Act (FDCPA).
+Request written proof of your obligation and refuse to discuss your debt further until you've received it.
+Legitimate debt collectors are required to provide you with a written notice within five days of first contacting you, under the Federal Fair Debt Collection Practices Act (FDCPA).

-3. Keep your personal information private.
+3. Keep your personal information private and resist pressure tactics.

 What to Do If You Think You're Being Scammed

-To protect others from falling for these illegal tactics you can trace unknown callers on your iPhone and leave your feedback on the number with CallerSmart's app.
+To protect others from falling for these illegal tactics, you can trace unknown callers on your iPhone and leave your feedback on the number with CallerSmart's app.
 If you don't have an iPhone, you can still run a reverse phone number lookup on our website and leave your feedback to help others.